rlancaste/kstars-on-osx-craft/README.md

 INDI changes must be submitted using a pull request on Github.
-The INDI Code is hosted on this Repository: [https://github.com/indilib/indi](https://github.com/indilib/indi) Once you have made a fork, run the download script and edited your changes as described in the section above.
+The INDI Code is hosted on this Repository: [https://github.com/indilib/indi](https://github.com/indilib/indi) Once you have made a fork, run the [downloadINDIForkForEditing.sh](downloadINDIForkForEditing.sh) script and edited your changes as described in the section above.
 When you are ready to submit your changes, you should do the following:

 1. Test everything you did in INDI throughly with KStars